Sam Morsy: Ipswich Town

 On 31 August 2021, Morsy joined League One club Ipswich Town on a three-year deal after being signed for an undisclosed fee; arriving as the "Tractor Boys" 19th signing of the summer transfer window, it marked the third time he would play under manager Paul Cook.
 He was named club captain in October 2021.
 He scored his first goal for Ipswich on 5 March, netting the opening goal in a 2–0 away win against Fleetwood Town.
 Speaking later that month, new manager Kieran McKenna said that Morsy was forming a good bond with him.
 McKenna instructed Morsy to get further forward and score more goals.
 He was a linked to a move back to the Championship in the summer, though he remained with the club.
+He scored four goals in 49 games in the 2022–23 campaign as Ipswich secured promotion as runners-up to Plymouth Argyle, with the club reaching 98 points and 100 goals.
+He described the achievement as "absolutely incredible".
+He was named in the League One PFA Team of the Year, alongside teammates Leif Davis and Conor Chaplin, and was linked with a move to the Saudi Pro League.